Doerys/Portfolio/2_Skills/MySkills.md

 To find out more, you can check my graduation project [Tinykinesis](../3_Projects/Tinykinesis/Tinykinesis.md), which was extremely instructive in my learning of Unreal Engine's programming tools.

-As a bonus, I have a good understanding of the level design tools offered by the engine (you can see that in the category below).
+As a bonus, I have a good understanding of the level design tools offered by the engine (you can see it in the [relevant category]() below).

 ### Other Languages